rodneybw/infogramer/README.md

 Requirements:
 * Go >= 1.7.1
+* Ubuntu/Debian (Only tested on these, but should work fine on any other distributions)

 Follow these instructions to create the Telegram Bot and note down the Bot Token: https://core.telegram.org/bots#6-botfather Start a conversation with your bot and write him a message. **(Important for later steps!)**

 Continue with these steps...
-(Ubuntu/Debian)
 ```sh
 # Download the repository
 $ git clone https://github.com/rodneybw/infogramer.git